gvsakash3/gvsakash3/readme.md

 Hi!
-I'm Akash, a grad student in Artificial Intelligence (CS) at Northwestern.
+I'm Akash, a AI grad student at Northwestern in the Computer.

 * My areas of expertise include Data Science, Neural Networks, DOE, Optimization methods, ....
 * I also have significant exposure across:
+* Highly skilled
 * Check out my portfolio [here](), detailing my projects and internships.
-Do reach out to me by email or on Linkedin.
+Do reach out to me by [email](gvsakash@u.northwestern.edu) or [LinkedIn](likedin.com/in/gvsakash).

 ### Recent News and Updates:
 * Completed the Data Science Internship @ NU Retail Analytics Council, with 2 MNC clients and submitted the research article for publication.